 Why, then is it more effective to get referrals from Physicians?

-How important is it for home health agencies to consider new offerings and sales approaches in 2011?
+How important is it for home health agencies to consider new offerings and sales approaches?

 As the marketplace continues to become more and more competitive, it will be critical for growing companies to consider new approaches.
 This means new approaches to clinical programs and services, and new approaches to sales and marketing.